-Invesco adopted a Global Insider Trading Policy, which was designed to detect and prevent Covered Persons (i.e., Directors, Officers, Employees including temporary employees, consultants, and independent contractors) who may acquire confidential or material, non-public information pertaining to an issuer that may prevent or prohibit Invesco from providing investment advice to client accounts with respect to such issuer irrespective of a client account's investment objectives or guidelines.
-Covered Persons are prohibited from trading, either personally or on behalf of others on material non-public information or communicating material non-public information to others in violation of the law.
-Under this policy, there are restrictions that apply to certain transactions in Invesco's securities (e.g., short-sales or publicly traded options), and there are exemptions specific to certain transactions under Invesco sponsored plans (e.g., stock awards or direct stock purchases, ESPP, 401k and Dividend Reinvestment Plan).
-In connection with certain activities of Invesco, covered persons may acquire confidential or material non-public information or be restricted from initiating transactions in certain securities.
-Invesco will not be free to act upon any such information.
+Invesco adopted an Americas Insider Trading Policy, which was designed to detect and prevent insiders who may acquire confidential or material, non-public information pertaining to an issuer that may prevent or prohibit Invesco from providing investment advice to client accounts with respect to such issuer irrespective of a client account's investment objectives or guidelines.
+Under the Code, Covered Persons are prohibited from trading, either personally or on behalf of others on material non-public information or communicating material non-public information to others in violation of the law.
+Invesco also has adopted a Global Insider Trading Policy applying restrictions that apply to certain transactions in Invesco's securities (e.g., short-sales or publicly traded options), and there are exemptions specific to certain transactions under Invesco sponsored plans (e.g., stock awards or direct stock purchases, ESPP, 401k and Dividend Reinvestment Plan).
+In connection with certain activities of Invesco, Covered Persons may acquire confidential or material non-public information or be restricted from initiating transactions in certain securities.
+Per the Americas Insider Trading Policy, Invesco will not be free to act upon any such information.
 Due to these restrictions, Invesco may not be able to initiate a transaction that it otherwise might have initiated and may not be able to sell an investment that it otherwise might have sold.